Thames Tributary Darent - St.John's Stream -Sutton at Hone

 Sutton Court – old house used by the church

 St. John of Jerusalem and the Knights Hospitallers.
 A Commandry of 1199.
 Tranquil moated garden and 13th chapel of the Knights Hospitallers.
-In the 12th the manor was given to the Order of St John, and remained with them until it was confiscated in 1540 and the Hospitallers fled to Malta.
-It was the original intention to found a hospital but little is heard of it.
-In 1660 it was bought from the Crown by Abraham Hill and thee house was built in 1665 by him and owned by Hasted in 1755-56, Hasted rebuilt it - the house today is much as he left it.
-The expense reputedly bankrupted him and brought him five years imprisonment for debt.
+Land first given by the Earl of Essex to William de Wrotham in 1199 for a the hospital for 13 poor men and three chaplains.
+The Commandry was to house knights of th Order of St John en route to Malta.
+Henry III stayed there and in 1234 ordered five Oaks to be felled at Tonbridge for the chapel roof it was confiscated in 1540 and the Hospitallers fled to Malta.
+In 1660 it was bought from the Crown by Abraham Hill and the house was built in 1665 by him and owned by Hasted in 1755-56, Hasted rebuilt it - the house today is much as he left it.
+The expense reputedly bankrupted him and brought him five years imprisonment for debt Even to the National trust in 1953 Stephen Tallents.
 Occupied as a private residence, but maintained and managed by the tenant on the National Trust's behalf.
 Cedar, copper beech and a fish pond.

 St John’s Stream.
 The stream flows into the grounds of St John's Jerusalem and round it as a moat